microsoft/trident/README.md

 Note that you can override the configuration path by setting the `--config` parameter.

+### Safety check

+Trident may destroy user data if run from dev machine or other system that is not intended to be provisioned.
+To hopefully avoid this, Trident runs a safety check before provisioning.
+The check ensures Linux has been booted from a ramdisk, and terminates the provisioning process if not.
+It can be disabled by creating a file named `override-trident-safety-check` in the root directory.

 ## Trident Configuration

 This configuration file is used by the Trident agent to configure itself.
 It is